(Translate this site)

 Then I finally got some good news.
 The racket from the CB indicated the road block was breaking completely up now, as cops seemed to be on the way.
 Plus Headhunter's efforts were surely ruining their day too.

-Shadow was nearly running on fumes by then, so I had no choice but to get gas at that awful looking station before the interstate I'd seen before.
+Shadow was nearly running on fumes by then, so I had no choice but to get gas at that awful looking station before the interstate that I'd seen before.

 Although I was still anxious about stopping there, so far as I could tell the posse had scattered to the four winds.

-I just got half a tank, as I wanted to put as little as I could in from that place.
-I had a bad feeling about it.
+I just got half a tank, as I wanted to put as little as I could in from that place; I had a bad feeling about it.

 And I was right of course.
 Shadow would soon be acting like half of what I'd put in him was water.
 Agh!